-NOTE: All of the calls I am making are to the “v2” set of endpoints so my “HarvesetBaseURL” has the “/v2” in its URL path.
-There may be cases where you need to reference older endpoints, perhaps where there is no “new” version of it.
-If that is the case, I would change the baseURL parameter to remove the “/v2”, and then in the RelativePath segment of your queries, add that in.
-For example, “v2/clients”.
+NOTE: All of the calls I am making are to the "v2" set of endpoints so my "HarvesetBaseURL" has the "/v2" in its URL path.
+There may be cases where older endpoints need to be referenced, perhaps where there is no "new" version of it.
+If that is the case, I would change the baseURL parameter to remove the "/v2", and then in the RelativePath segment of the queries, add that in.
+For example, "v2/clients".
 The total end-to-end URL needs to be the same.

 The results for the "clients" endpoint look similar to the results above for time_entries, except in this case there is only 1 page of data and 20 entries.

-If you were looking at something like this, a client list, and don’t need to get into pagination (looping through multiple pages of results), you may be done and can start drilling down on the values in the first row (by clicking on the word “List”), and then converting the resulting “list of records” into a table, and proceeding from there.
+If looking at something that doesn't need to get into pagination (looping through multiple pages of results), start drilling down on the values in the first row (by clicking on the word "List"), and then converting the resulting "list of records" into a table, and proceeding from there.

-I won’t cover that next part in detail in this post but the 10-cent tip here is click on the word List on the “clients” row, which will then show you a list of records (20 records in my case).
-Now that we have “records”, click on Convert to Table on the toolbar and click OK on the delimiters prompt.
-Lastly, expand the values in Column1 and you’ll see a table of your data to transform further from there.
+I won't cover that next part in detail in this post but my tip here is to click on the word List on the "clients" row, which will then show a list of records (20 records in my case).
+Now that we have "records", click on Convert to Table on the toolbar and click OK on the delimiters prompt.
+Lastly, expand the values in Column1 and a table of data will be returned to transform further from there.

 Don't be afraid to click on any of the hyperlinks in the results, even on an individual record, to see what the underlying data looks like.
 It's easy in Power Query to back those steps out, and it's a quick way to get a feel for what data is being returned without breaking anything.